MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 Welcome to the Windows 10 game development guide!

 This guide provides an end-to-end collection of the resources and information you'll need to develop a Universal Windows Platform (UWP) game.
+An English (US) version of this guide is available in [PDF](http://download.microsoft.com/download/3/E/8/3E8F6376-D239-41A3-989C-DA1494C0024D/Windev_Game_Dev_Guide_May_2017.pdf) format.

 ## Introduction to game development for the Universal Windows Platform (UWP)